sinugarc/TFM/papers/Fortunatoetal2022.md

 * [24] Effectiveness of mutation testing
 * [25] Previous study
 * [30] Previous article about mutation in QP
-* [32] Described quantum mutation to asses the correct behavior of QP
+* [32] Described quantum mutation to assess the correct behaviour of QP
 * [33] Bug patterns in Qiskit programs
 * [35] MutPy
 * [40]-[43] preliminary work in quantum mutation